-All ESC staff will be provided an ESC account to access ESC resources (e.g., ourESC, e-mail).
+All ESC staff will be provided an ESC account to access ESC resources.
 In addition, staff are responsible for maintaining log-in credentials, and contacting the ESC Help Desk staff if there are any questions about their account.
 Staff are responsible for checking ESC provided e-mail account.
-Staff may elect to maintain an alternative e-mail address.
-Those who choose to do this are responsible for notifying the Office of Human Resources of the alternative contact e-mail, and keeping the e-mail information "on file" up to date.
+Staff may elect to maintain an alternative district or agency e-mail address.
+Those who choose to do this are responsible for notifying the Center for Technology and Digital Learning of the alternative contact e-mail, by completing the District Email Forwarding Request form located on the Staff page of the ESC website.